infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 The generated group column(s) - can be one for all groups or one for each group - will inherit the `style`/`className`/renderers from the columns corresponding to the group fields themselves (if those columns exist).

 Additionally, there are other ways to override those inherited configurations, in order to configure the group columns:
- * use <PropLink name="groupBy.column" /> to specify how each grouping column should look for the respective field (in case of <PropLink name="groupRenderStrategy">groupRenderStrateg="multi-column"</PropLink>)
+ * use <DPropLink name="groupBy.column" /> to specify how each grouping column should look for the respective field (in case of <PropLink name="groupRenderStrategy">groupRenderStrateg="multi-column"</PropLink>)
  * use <PropLink name="groupColumn" /> prop
     * can be used as an object - ideal for when you have simple requirements and when <PropLink name="groupRenderStrategy">groupRenderStrateg="single-column"</PropLink>
     * as a function that returns a column configuration - can be used like this in either single or multiple group render strategy